Sudowuko/blog_portfolio/content/blog/january/index.md

 1. I managed to enter a state of deep focus for 6 hours today.
 I blocked every single app and web application that distracted me and all that was left for me was just work.
 2. I also had lots of fun playing osu today as I can tell that I'm getting better at the game.
-3. I had a call with a longtime friend whom I haven't spoken to for a couple of months.
+3. I had a call with a long-time friend whom I haven't spoken to for a couple of months.
 We got to catch up on life, have meaningful conversations, and overall just a good time.

 ### January 16